miggylowkey-blip/miggylowkey-blip/README.md

 ---

-## 👨‍💻 About Me
+##  About Me

-I am a systems and infrastructure engineer based in the Philippines, specializing in bridging the gap between raw cloud compute and high-performance applications.
-My engineering philosophy revolves around zero-downtime deployments, strict Infrastructure as Code (IaC) principles, and writing clean, concurrent backend logic.
+I am a systems and infrastructure developer based in the Philippines, specializing in bridging the gap between raw cloud compute and high-performance applications.
+My developer philosophy revolves around secure deployments, strict Infrastructure as Code (IaC) principles, and writing clean, concurrent backend logic.

-Whether I am optimizing a financial market backtesting engine, architecting scalable AWS environments, or exploring the intersection of software and physical hardware (mechatronics), I build systems designed to scale reliably.
+Whether I am scaling a container, architecting scalable AWS environments, or exploring the magic in intigrating ideas into real projects, I build systems designed to scale reliably.

 ---

-## ⚙️ Engineering Workflow
+## ⚙️ Developer Workflow

-*   **1. Architect & Plan:** Designing secure, modular VPCs and system topologies before a single line of code is written.
+*   **1. Architect & Plan:** Designing secure, AWS SaaS(Software as a service) and system topologies before a single line of code is written.
 *   **2. Automate & Provision:** Using Terraform to declare immutable cloud infrastructure and Bash to script server-level tasks.
 *   **3. Build & Containerize:** Writing highly concurrent backend services in Go/Java/Python and packaging them into lightweight Docker images.
 *   **4. Deploy & Orchestrate:** Utilizing GitHub Actions for strict CI/CD pipelines to safely deploy workloads into AWS or Kubernetes clusters.